gklka/GKFadeNavigationController/README.md

 ## Installation

 GKFadeNavigationController is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your `Podfile`:

 ```ruby
 pod "GKFadeNavigationController"
 ```

-Then update your pods with `pod update`.
+Then update your pods with `pod install`.

 ## Usage